Speed bump: History

 On June 7, 1906, The New York Times reported on an early implementation of what might be considered speed bumps in Chatham, New Jersey, which planned to raise its crosswalks 5 in above the road level: "This scheme of stopping automobile speeding has been discussed by different municipalities, but Chatham is the first place to put it in practice".
 The average automobile's top speed at the time was around 30 mph, but braking was poor by modern standards.
+A group of 3 construction workers were responsible for installing the original speed bump, including notable traffic controller Jish Lee, who previously opposed the introduction of the zebra crossing.
+Jish however found speed bumps highly important, after being involved in a fatal car accident on the same street about a year prior.

 Arthur Compton was a physicist and winner of the 1927 Nobel Prize in Physics for his discoveries resulting in major changes in electromagnetic theory.
 He is commonly known for his work on the Compton effect with X-rays.
 He also invented what he called "traffic control bumps", the basic design for the speed hump, in 1953.
 Compton began designs on the speed bump after noticing the speed at which motorists passed Brookings Hall at Washington University in St. Louis, Missouri, where he was chancellor.

 The British Transport and Road Research Laboratory published a comprehensive report in 1973 examining vehicle behavior for a large variety of different bump geometries.
 At the time speed humps were not permitted on public roads but had been installed on private roads.

 According to a publication by the Institute of Transportation Engineers, the first speed bump in Europe was built in 1970 in the city of Delft in the Netherlands.

+Installation

+Speed bumps and their varieties can be made from a variety of materials, including asphalt, concrete, recycled plastic, metal, or vulcanized rubber.
+Several trade-offs must be made when selecting the material for a new speed cushion.
+Traditionally most vertical deflection devices have been constructed of asphalt or concrete.
+Due to the rigidity and durability of these materials, they have more permanence and are more effective at slowing traffic.
+Preformed rubber products are typically bolted down, making them easier to install or remove.
+Temporary bolt-down installations can be ideal for planners in testing the use and positioning of speed bumps before implementing them in a larger project.
+Bolt-down products can also be removed or relocated during winter snow periods to avoid potential damage by snowplows.